 In isolation, however, AI is often still deemed as an expensive investment.
 Rightly or wrongly.

 Machine learning (ML) is an example of new technology that is positively challenging the transition companies are going through.
 The pace of machine learning development has been accelerated and quite rightly so.
 It is making the experience for banking customers, for example, more accessible, efficient and tailored.

 It is commonly used for anti-money laundering purposes and fraud detection through its prediction and pattern recognition capabilities.
 In an era where data is one of the highest valued aspects of the financial services sector, the older core banking structures cannot seamlessly handle the increasingly larger and complex data that is being fed into its systems.

 Regulations are usually considered a barrier to machine learning deployment, but it is in fact the internal constraints that can come with legacy IT systems and data limitations.

 How is it possible for robotic process automation (RPA) to drive value and growth across the financial services and banking sector?

-RPA not only offers the element of efficiency when driving value, it also creates underestimated growth.
+RPA not only offers the element of efficiency when driving value, but it also creates underestimated growth.
 The industry has experienced a new wave of automation, as a technological tool, RPA is being used across all regulated sectors of insurance and banking, across the front and back office to take over manual activities.
 It brings the enhancement of human support, along with acting as the integration point between existing legacy structures that are a cause for ongoing concern.

 The major limitations to RPA enhancement are the people in an organisation agreeing to a specific process.
 The debate still goes on across organisations; do you re-engineer the processes to drive efficiencies or do you take a process and automate it.
-The latter approach generates the ROI in terms of allowing more efficient employee time.
+The latter approach generates ROI in terms of allowing more efficient employee time.